 To study binding selectivity (i.e., the amount of an ion species that accumulates at one location in the pore), it is easiest to analyze the equilibrium situation where the chemical potential of each ion species is constant in the baths and within the pore (Eq.
 (4)).
 In this case, the baths must be identical in ionic composition and concentration.
 Then, the partitioning of ion species i between the bath and location x in the pore can be written as where $\Delta \mu_i^{\text{SC}}(x)$ indicates the screening chemical potential at x minus the bath value (and similarly for the HS term).
-Each of these terms are shown in Figs. 3-6 for a bath containing 150 mM KCl and varying amounts of CaCl2 ranging from 1 $\mu$ M to 50 mM.
+Each of these terms are shown in Figs. 3-6 for a bath containing 150 mM KCl and varying amounts of CaCl2 ranging from 1 μ M to 50 mM.
+In these figures, a negative term favors partitioning from the bath into the pore while a positive term indicates that for this component the ion is more energetically stable in the bath.